prakashknaikade/prakashknaikade.github.io/content/publications/NVS_Structural_Color_Object/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  filename:
+  filename: pipeline_gsplat.jpg
-  placement: 2
+  placement: 1
   caption: ''
-  focal_point: 'Left'
+  focal_point: 'Smart'
-  preview_only: True
+  preview_only: true
+  resampleFilter:

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.